foxpathind/foxpathind.github.io/en/pages/createtech pages/Sessions/MikeBakerConversation.md

 John Cain - MIA
 Mike Baker - programmatic buying platform, looks at 30 lots a data, context brand specific algorithms - drive marketing ROI

-The panel- talking the creatives
+The panel- talking to the creatives
 Writing a final precis
 Connected age - different environement, customer experience, mobile instantiates the customer experience, data poor to data overload, media scarcity over abundant initial - the creative layer is it keeping up? what are the possibilities.